 But for many, when they enlist the help of our services, it can be overwhelming to understand the in’s and out’s of the demolition process, and that there are many different methods of demolition that can be performed.
 We want to change that today with our Thompsons guide to demolition…

-The Basics: What Is Demolition?
+What Is Demolition?

 Demolition is simply the safe and careful removal of existing buildings and structures in order to utilise the land for another use.
+It can be either completely demolishing a structure or dismantling part of a structure that is load-bearing in order to reuse or recycle components.

-- Selective Demolition – Removing specific parts of a building.
+Removing specific parts of a building.
 Some old buildings stand the test of time and others don’t.
 In this case, perhaps there is a really old section of a workplace or local amenity that is not performing as it should, but the entire building is not at a state of concern.
 Or perhaps it is a listed building, therefore you may be restricted as to what and how much you can demolish.
 So you could select a particular section of the building to demolish and build up from scratch.
 This also can add value to a current building too by performing construction in stages.

-- Interior Demolition – Demolition particular parts of the inside of a building, while protecting and maintaining the exterior structure.
+Demolition particular parts of the inside of a building, while protecting and maintaining the exterior structure.
 For example; partitions, walls, ceilings, etc. A great option for creating more space inside of a building or removing troubled areas.

 Why Is Demolition important?

-Demolishing a site correctly, in a safe and correct manner is vital in order to base solid foundations for the next construction process.
+Building demolition needs to be done correctly, in a safe and correct manner is vital in order to base solid foundations for the next construction process.
 There are regulations to follow, Health and Safety laws to abide by, and a level of skill and knowledge involved – it’s not just as simple as bulldozing down a building.

 Before a demolition process begins, there are a number of factors to take into consideration.
 The following are: